jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/how-to-use-codec-compressed-audio-input-streams-ios.md

 Apply the following settings in your Xcode project to accomplish this:

-1. Copy both the `GStreamerWrapper.framework` you just built and the framework of the Cognitive Services Speech SDK, which you can download from [here](https://aka.ms/csspeech/iosbinary), to the directory containing your sample project.
+1. Copy both the `GStreamerWrapper.framework` you just built and the framework of the Cognitive Research Technologies Speech SDK, which you can download from [here](https://aka.ms/csspeech/iosbinary), to the directory containing your sample project.
 1. Adjust the paths to the frameworks in the _Project Settings_.
    1. In the **General** tab under the **Embedded Binaries** header, add the SDK library as a framework: **Add embedded binaries** > **Add other...** > Navigate to the directory you chose and select both frameworks.
    1. Go to the **Build Settings** tab and activate **All** settings.